How Halloween became part of Swiss culture

 It took a few years for the larger retailers and the media to get interested, but what really gave Halloween a boost in Switzerland was farmers’ discovery, at the same time, of the pumpkin as a new source of income, Kuhn wrote in Kürbis, Kommerz und KultExternal link: Halloween und Kürbisfest zwischen Gegenwartsbrauch und Marketing (Pumpkin, commerce and cult: Halloween and the pumpkin festival between contemporary custom and marketing), published in “Folklore Suisse” in 2010.

-A pioneering role was played by the media-savvy Jucker brothers in canton Zurich, whose farm soon became known throughout Switzerland for its pumpkins and events such as records for the biggest pumpkin pyramid, the biggest pumpkin soup, the heaviest pumpkin and so on.
+A pioneering role was played by the publicity-savvy Jucker brothers in canton Zurich, whose farm soon became known throughout Switzerland for pumping out pumpkins and holding events such as competitions for the biggest pumpkin pyramid, the biggest pumpkin soup, the heaviest pumpkin and so on.
 The media lapped this up, and countless farmers followed their example and flooded Switzerland with pumpkins, which until then had been eaten sparingly but which now filled home kitchens and restaurants.

 In 1991, 230 tonnes of pumpkins were sold in Switzerland.
 By 2000, it was around 10,000 tonnes, according to this SWI swissinfo.ch article from 2001.